Go Back

 Flour: I make all my breads using high-protein bread flours.
 Other flours may be substituted with varying results, including good quality, gluten-free bread flour blends.

 Yeast: I prefer to bake with active dry yeast.
 If using instant yeast, add it directly to the dry ingredients.
 If baking overnight, use 2 grams (½ teaspoon) of yeast.
-To make it same day, increase the amount of yeast used to 8 grams (2 teaspoons) as I’ve done for my Honey Whole Wheat Sandwich Bread.
+To make it same day, use the 6 grams (2 teaspoons) indicated above.

 Salt: I prefer to bake with kosher salt.
 Diamond Crystal Kosher Salt is my go-to and what I use in almost all my recipes.
 Fine sea salt is a great alternative.
 It’s important to note that when cooking or baking with salt the quantity you use will vary depending on type and brand.
 As a general rule, if using Morton’s kosher salt, which has a coarser texture, double it.
 If using table salt, reduce by half.